A warmer weekend in store for central New York

 Turning drier for the weekend

-High pressure builds in on Saturday, bringing an end to any lingering flurries and allowing for some partial sunshine.
+High pressure builds in on Saturday, bringing an end to any lingering flurries and allowing for some partial sunshine, especially in the afternoon.
 Temperatures warm slightly back into the upper-30s to near 40.

 Sunday looks mainly dry, though there could be a shower or two developing near or just after sunset.
 Highs will be seasonable, in the mid-40s.